vishwanatharondekar/gitlab-cli/README.md

 ## Configurations

-gitlab-cli **captures configurations needed for itself on the first run**.
+git-lab-cli **captures configurations needed for itself on the first run**.
 Just run the command you want to run and it will capture the information needed.

 You can also set the configurations yourself as git config (project specific) or environment variables (global).